The Holy Cross Curriculum & COVID Catch-up Plan

 At Holy Cross the teaching of English has a number of different strands.
 Where possible we try to teach skills through the use of texts so as to give the skills being taught some context.
 However, certain skills may need to be taught discreetly, such as spelling and grammar.
 The overview plan below gives you information on what is being taught in each year group and when.

 We also encourage to read as much as possible whilst ensuring that they are reading texts which are neither too easy nor too hard for them.
 We use the “Accelerated Reader,” programme for this.
 Children are tested regularly to assess their reading level, then they are allocated a reading range from which they can choose their book.
 Once each book is read the children independently carry out a quiz based on the content of the book and they are awarded points towards their reading target.

-phonics teaching at Holy Cross is done through the KTC (Knowledge Transfer Centre) phonics program.
+Phonics teaching at Holy Cross is done through the KTC (Knowledge Transfer Centre) phonics program.
 It is used in Nursery, Reception, Year 1 and Year 2.
 The KTC (Knowledge Transfer Centre) is a programme focusing on quality first teaching of phonics, early reading and early writing.
 This effective approach is now in its seventh year working with Leicester primary schools.
 To see the schedule of teaching see below.

 History and Geography are taught through chosen topics at Holy Cross.
 We ensure that there is a balance between history and geography throughout the year and sometimes within these there will be a link to science.
 However, the science curriculum is a big one and running alongside History and Geography are discreet science topics. the download below sets out the history and geography topics for this year.

 Relationships and Health Education is a planned programme of learning through which children and young people acquire the knowledge, understanding and skills they need to manage their lives – now and in the future.

 Recent Government guidelines stipulate what each school must teach as part of this programme.
 You can access these guidelines below.